fgmx1653/100-Days-of-Swift-Code-2020/README.md

 ## Day 002 – Complex Data Types && a SwiftUI Game?

 More Swift, and playing with some [SwiftUI game ideas.](https://github.com/calebrwells/100-Days-of-Swift-Code-2020/tree/master/Apps/iOS/HyperCard)

+## Day 003 – Swift Operators and Conditions

+Today we're going to play around with math in Swift and look at how to make things conditional!